gipsi/code.log/README.md

 Tried to apply Jekyll Theme to The Bootstrap Template I've been using in CodePen.
 Really I just want to get get pages up and running and not sure which file in the repository it uses.
 24ways.

-* 2016-12-21 some GitHub Essentials with Mozilla Science Lab https://joeyklee.github.io/friendly-github-intro/guides/github-essentials/
+* 2016-12-21 some GitHub Essentials with Mozilla Science Lab(https://joeyklee.github.io/friendly-github-intro/guides/github-essentials/)

- * 2016-12-22 Forked Commitmas and Pybluedot got NASA authentication key A lesson in Markdown http://www.markdowntutorial.com/lesson/1/
+ * 2016-12-22 Forked Commitmas and Pybluedot got NASA authentication key A lesson in Markdown (http://www.markdowntutorial.com/lesson/1/)

 * 2016-12-23 GotGitHub Pages Theme to work by deleting other files in the repo that seemed to be getting in the way.

 ### First Day of #Commitmakkuh

 * 2016-12-24 markdown and update readme.  (on Android)

+* 2016-12-25 Put brackets round links.
+A commit.